itaimoorali/image-cache/README.md

 PORT='3000' npm start
 ```

-Open your browser and past this link `http://localhost:3000`
+Open your browser and paste this link `http://localhost:3000`